Skip to Content

 Janaki Nallamothu, Print Editor-in-Chief

-Janaki is a senior at Community High School, and it’s her third year on staff, second as a Magazine Editor-in-Chief.
-In school, she loves science and writing, and outside, she splits her time between baking, reading, playing tennis, and spending time with her family.
-This year, she makes up one-fifth of the print team, and she’s super excited for another year with The Communicator!
+Janaki is a senior at Community High School, and it’s her third year on staff and second as a Print Editor-in-Chief.
+In school, she loves science and writing, and outside of school, she splits her time between baking, reading, playing tennis, and spending time with her family.
+She’s very excited for her final year with The Communicator!